Ayushkumawat/Facial-Recognition-with-Gender-Detection/README.md

 1. "gender" : To detect gender of the person detected in the frame

-2. "update" : This function is used to update face records

-3. "facee" : Use to recognize face of the person in the frame
+2. "facee" : Use to recognize face of the person in the frame